Services

 First, a few definitions.

 A hyphen is the smallest dash available.
-It's the key next to the zero on a standard keyboard.
+It's the key next to the zero on a regular keyboard.
 It is used to join two words together that express a single idea.
 Like post-op or live-action.
 Sometimes it's used to avoid doubling vowels, as in pre-empt or co-operate.

 An en dash is slightly longer than a hyphen.
 Its purpose is to show a range, as in: Boston beat Miami 98–83.